When Our Beliefs Feel Stronger Than the Truth: How to Cope with Worry

 Worrying about future events is often a product of our minds spinning into the unknown.
 Instead of focusing on "what ifs," try grounding yourself in the present moment.
 Mindfulness exercises, such as deep breathing or focusing on your surroundings, can help you redirect your attention and stop the spiral of anxiety.
 As a Dublin therapist, I guide clients through mindfulness techniques to help them stay rooted in the here and now.

 Our brains are powerful, and sometimes our negative thoughts can feel like truths, even when they aren’t.
 Cognitive Behavioral Therapy (CBT) is a powerful tool that helps people reframe their thoughts.
 With this approach, you can learn to challenge irrational beliefs and replace them with more balanced, realistic thoughts.
-For example, instead of believing that a tornado is about to strike, you could reframe the thought by reminding yourself that tornadoes are extremely rare in your area and there’s no reason to believe one will happen.
+For example, instead of believing “something bad is going to happen", you might reframe to say “I feel afraid, but this fear us unlikely — and I could handle it if it happens.”

 4. Use Coping Strategies to Manage Anxiety